 This post contains affiliate links which I hope you will use since they won’t cost you a penny extra yet may earn this blog a small commission.

-But first…if you are feeling unsettled, uncertain, anxious, or blue, please do something kind for yourself and be a student for a few minutes.
-This teaching soothed and delighted me so much that I could feel my spirit opening and rising.
-(Please also share your thoughts/experience in the comments if you can.)
+And just before we dive in, if you may feel unsettled, uncertain, anxious, or blue, please do something kind for yourself and become a student of a contemplative for a few minutes.
+This teaching soothed and delighted me.
+Fear is an imagined future…we’re eternal presence…oh the beauty that arises when we get still.
+When our teacher giggles, my whole spirit opens as a flower…please also share your thoughts/experience in the comments if you can.

-This bath was truly a favorite project of ours.
+This bath was such an important DIY project in our prior home.
 Why?
-Because this space began as a dark dungeon storage space!
+The space began as a dark dungeon and became a calm, functional, full bath with storage!
 Of note: (1) There was no demo, and (2) we increased the property value of our home with the addition of a full bath.